higherkindness/mu-scala/microsite/src/main/docs/guides/distributed-tracing.md

 ## Working example

-To see a full working example of distributed tracing across multiple Mu services, take a look at this repo:
+To see a full working example of distributed tracing across multiple Mu services, take a look at this project in the mu-scala-examples repo:
 [higherkindness/mu-scala-examples](https://github.com/higherkindness/mu-scala-examples/tree/master/tracing).

 The README explains how to run the example and inspect the resulting traces.